Why relationships are so important to financial advice

-- Risk reward summary –financial advisers should tell clients when an investment poses higher risk than what they are anticipating.
+Financial advisers should tell clients when an investment poses higher risk than what they are anticipating.
 For many, low risk investments are often far more comfortable than a higher-risk investment.

-- Market conditions – clients need to understand how the market is changing and what impact those changes will have on their current portfolio.
+Clients need to understand how the market is changing and what impact those changes will have on their current portfolio.
 Without open lines of communication, they would not have the ability to make portfolio changes.

 Nearly all investors are going to seek out an advisor who shares their interests and their goals.
 However, without a solid working relationship, both parties will likely be disappointed.
 Not everyone understands what it means to have a good advisor.

-- Willingness to communicate – an adviser who is willing to communicate with an investor in both good times and bad is important.
+An adviser who is willing to communicate with an investor in both good times and bad is important.
 It is nice to hear from your adviser when your investments are growing, but you also want to hear from them when things are not going so well.
 This is the only way to get out of tricky investments.

-- Understands your goals – not everyone has the same financial objectives.
+Not everyone has the same financial objectives.
 If your adviser does not take the time to understand your overall investment goals, your risk threshold, and your overall financial status, it is impossible for them to give you good advice.

-- Customer service – too often, an adviser recommends an investment and once you have “bought in,” they vanish until the time comes to sell that investment.
+too often, an adviser recommends an investment and once you have “bought in,” they vanish until the time comes to sell that investment.
 However, when you have a solid relationship with your adviser, they will keep you updated on the status of that investment plus all others in your portfolio.

 Understandably, many of us are not comfortable investing funds without the assistance of an adviser.
 However, the wrong adviser or one who is not willing to work with you before, during, and after a sale will likely disappoint you in the long run.
-Having a relationship with your adviser involves not just great communication, but also means they understand your goals for the future.
+Having a good relationship with your financial adviser involves not just great communication, but also means they understand your goals for the future.

-Blog published by Mike Coady.
+Blog published by Mike Coady